ecg-icas/icas/doc/next/_sources/campaign-linkedads.rst.txt

 Overrides
 """""""""
-A linkedAd can have certain overrides as well; for instance, a campaign can have a CPC defined of 5 cents, but one ad is allowed to spend more (6 cents) - this is defined on the linkedAd.
+A linkedAd can have certain overrides as well; for instance, a campaign-level CPC can be set 5 cents, but one ad is allowed to spend more (6 cents) - this should be defined on the linkedAd, as an override.
-Another option is to set a specific budget for an ad in a campaign; if the campaign has a daily budget of 20 euros, it is possible to limit the spent of a single ad in that campaign to 10 euros, making sure that the budget of the campaign is at least spread out over multiple ads (in case the seller has one very high performing ad in the campaign).
+Another option is to set a specific budget for an ad in a campaign; if the campaign has a daily budget of 20 euros, it is possible to limit the spent of a single ad in that campaign to 10 euros, making sure that the budget of the campaign is more fairly spread out over the remaining campaign ads (in case you have a very high performing ad in the campaign, for example).
 See :ref:`put_campaign_linkedads` for more details.